artsy/README/playbooks/running-knowledge-share.md

 ### The Day Of

-We have The Classroom booked from 12:00–12:30 for setup, so go check at noon that everything is working:
+If this is an IRL presentation from an external speaker, make sure there is a Zoom room booked and

 - [ ] TV is turned on.
 - [ ] Zoom iPad is on and plugged in.

-Be on 26 at 12:10 to receive our guest (they should have been asked to arrive at 12:15).
-Take them upstairs and while they're getting set up, offer some water.
+Receive our guest (they should have been asked to arrive at 15 minutes early).
+While they're getting set up, offer some water.
 Get them set up on the Zoom.us meeting and remind them that you'll take them out for lunch afterward.

-At 12:20, send an `@here` reminder in the #dev (also post in #general if applicable).
-Give folks a few minutes past 12:30 to show up, but don't hold the show up waiting for them.
+Ten minutes beforehand, send an `@here` reminder in the #dev (also post in #general if applicable).
+Give folks a few minutes past to show up, but don't hold the show up waiting for them.

 Immediately before you present the speaker, hit the record button in Zoom.us and it'll ask you for your email address.

 ### Afterward

 Right after the talk, ask the speaker for their slides.
 Check to make sure it's okay for us to thank them on Twitter.
 Then take the speaker and a few folks out to lunch.
-Tataki is never a bad choice.
+Tataki is never a bad choice in NYC.
 Make sure to expense this meal.

 Later, Zoom.us will email you the video recording.
-Upload the video and the slides to the [Everyone at Artsy/Lunch & Learn Dropbox folder][dropbox-folder] and post a link to Slack.
+Upload the video and the slides to the [Google Drive archive][google_drive_presentation_archive] and post a link to Slack.
 Use the following convention to name the
 subfolder:

 ```
 YYYY-MM-DD <presentation title> with <speaker name>
 ```

-Send a pull request to the [Lunch and Learn docs][event] that adds the speaker to the list.
+Send a pull request to the [Knowledge Share docs][event] that adds the speaker to the list.
 Make sure to thank the speaker again over email, offer a copy of the video, and reiterate that we owe them a talk now.

 If the talk was given by an Artsy colleague, ask them if it would be appropriate to upload to YouTube for public